 Winter snows have A LOT to do with when the wildflowers peak & what shot locations we’ll have access to.

-We’ll get together for our Welcome Dinner to talk about the upcoming days and get to know one another a bit.
+We’ll get together for our Welcome Dinner (included in your tour price) to talk about the upcoming days and get to know one another a bit.

 Head out before dawn for your first photo shoot.
 I’ll lead you up into the gorgeous San Juan Mountains to capture sunrise.
 Return to town for lunch, nap, downloading, image review, etc. Right after lunch we’ll get some shots of the steam train chugging into town.
 Then, come afternoon, we head back out to the “hills” in time to catch the sweet light.